 The best way to fix root rot in pothos plants is to change the environment of the plant.
 These plants like soil that drains very well and only want just enough water to keep the soil moist.

 Get a pot that is a couple of inches bigger than the one you have, and repot using a potting mix or well-drained soil from your garden center.
-There’s a lot of great information about positioning your pothos, fertilizing it and repotting it here.
+There’s a lot of great information on how to propagate and care for your pothos here.

 If your pothos has been overwatered, you can still save it.
 Because this issue kills the roots, the earlier you act, the better your plant’s chance of survival.